George Lascelles, 7th Earl of Harewood: Honours

 Queen Elizabeth II created him a Knight Commander of the Order of the British Empire (KBE) in the Queen's Birthday Honours List on 13 June 1986.
 On 1 July 2010 he was appointed an Honorary Member of the Order of Australia (AM), "for service to the arts in Australia and to supporting Australia's artists in the United Kingdom".

 In 1959, Harewood received the Grand Decoration in Silver with Sash for Services to the Republic of Austria.

+Personal life

 Marriages and children

 On 29 September 1949 at St. Mark's Church, London, Lord Harewood married Marion Stein, a concert pianist and the daughter of the Viennese music publisher Erwin Stein.
 Because of Harewood's position in the line of succession, the marriage was subject to approval from the sovereign, under the Royal Marriages Act 1772.
 Queen Mary, mother of George VI, objected to the marriage but permission was eventually granted.
 Benjamin Britten, a friend of the Stein family, composed an anthem, "Amo Ergo Sum", for the wedding ceremony.

 Lord and Lady Harewood had three sons: